ucdavis-bioinformatics-training/2017_2018-single-cell-RNA-sequencing-Workshop-UCD_UCB_UCSF/monday/Expression_Matrix.md

 samtools stats possorted_genome_bam.bam
 ```
  	4. head the files under raw_gene_bc_matrices and filtered_gene_bc_matrices
+ 	5. If time remain, mock run the script.

+6. Run a testrun of cellranger in your home directory
+	1. view the output

-6. Copy the file and extract.
+7. Copy the file and extract.
 Review [transfer](logging-in.md) if needed.

 	/share/biocore/workshops/2017_2018-single-cell-RNA-sequencing-Workshop-UCD_UCB_UCSF/expression_tables.tar.gz